PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ### Word choice for deletion
-The _New York State User Experience Toolkit_ defines the difference between the words as follows:\
+The _New York State User Experience Toolkit_[@nysuxtoolkitref] defines the difference between the words as follows:\
 "Remove and Delete are defined quite similarly, but the main difference between them is that delete means erase (i.e. rendered nonexistent or nonrecoverable), while remove denotes take away and set aside (but kept in existence)."
 (Source: [@NYStateUXToolkit])

 Since all deletion actions in the app are destructive without an undo-option, as described in chapter _Confirm vs. Undo_ [TODO: link/number], "Delete" is used in all cases, for geofences as well as metadata entries.